Portrait Julie: rules and self-acceptance

 How did you experience motherhood and how do you live it today?

-"I had my first child when I was 22, I was young and not psychologically ready.
+"I had my first child when I was 22, so I was young and not psychologically ready.
 I had a child for the wrong reasons, it was more selfish, I wanted to feel less alone.
 It was a bit complicated, it was a long road.
 I wasn't ready, I grew up at the same time as my son.
 It's true that things were very different with my 3rd, whom I had at 28.
 I was much more ready, I experienced motherhood much more serenely, I made my own choices, I listened less to others, I listened more to myself.
 It was much easier.
-It only takes 5-6 years for motherhood to be experienced in a different way.
+It only takes 5-6 years for motherhood to be experienced differently.
 It's true that it wasn't easy at first."

 Do you think there are any taboos around motherhood?

-Your body has undergone some major changes following back surgery.
-Can you tell us about them?
+Your body has undergone some major changes following back surgery, can you tell us about them?

 Has your body undergone any changes as a result of your pregnancies?